 Sources

-• Salzburg City and State archives (civil register)
+• Linz and Salzburg City, and Salzburg State archives (police registration files)

 • Theresienstadt Memorial Books